 According to Deloitte, tail spend is traditionally considered the weak link of spend management.
 This is mainly because purchases in the tail account for only one-fifth of total spend but constitute the vast majority of its volume.
-However, with innovative solutions now available, companies can enhance their tail spend management with minimal effort, leading to potential P&L savings of up to 20% of total spend in scope.
+However, with innovative solutions now available, companies can enhance their tail spend management with minimal effort, leading to potential P&L savings of 5% to 20% of total spend in scope.

 This guide will explore the importance of managing tail spend, strategies for improving spend visibility, and benefits of leveraging modern tools to unlock cost savings.